adamgreig/agg-kicad/agg.pretty/README.md

 * Pad 1 on the left and then at the top
 * Ensure rotational symmetry for symmetric parts
 * Text has size 1mm x 1mm and thickness 0.15mm (checked automatically)
+* Aim to conform to IPC-7351B footprint design
 * Reference and Value fields:
     * On the `F.Fab` layer (checked automatically)
     * May only be hidden for non-functional parts such as mounting holes